TorroesPrime/Dynamic-Story-Generator/README.md

 All characters that are race 'Human' and class 'Rogue Trader' have the following Attributes:
 1. Title
-if a Rogue Trader gender == 'female' they may not have the following titles:
+   - if a Rogue Trader gender == 'female' they may not have the following titles:
-   -1.
-Duke
+     - Duke
-   -2.
-Lord
+     - Lord
-   -3.
-Baron
+     - Baron
-if a Rogue Trader gender == 'female' they may have the following titles:
+   - if a Rogue Trader gender == 'female' they may have the following titles:
-   -1.
-Duchess
+     - Duchess
-   -2.
-Lady
+     - Lady
-   -3.
-Damme
+     - Damme
-   -4.
-Barroness
+     - Barroness
-if a Rogue Trader gender == 'male' they may not have the following titles:
+   - if a Rogue Trader gender == 'male' they may not have the following titles:
-   -1.
-Lady
+     - Lady
-2. Duchess
+     - Duchess
-3. Dame
+     - Dame
-4. Barroness
+     - Barroness
-if a Rogue Trader gender == 'male' they may have the following titles:
+   - if a Rogue Trader gender == 'male' they may have the following titles:
-1. Duke
+     - Duke
-2. Lord
+     - Lord
-3. Baron
+     - Baron

-All characters have a bonus for each of their characteristics that is determined by take the generated stat, and % it by 10.
+All characters have a bonus for each of their characteristics that is determined by taking the generated stat, and % it by 10.
 Example: Ballistic Skill of 39 would have a Ballistic Skill Bonus of 3

 All characters can perform the following actions: